ponylang/ponyc/README.md

 gcc -march=none
 ```

-This will result in an error message plus a listing off all architecture types acceptable on your platform.
+This will result in an error message plus a listing of all architecture types acceptable on your platform.